chaplinjs/chaplin/chaplin.router.md

     The `id` regular expression enforces the corresponding part of the path to be numeric.
 This route will match the path `/likes/5636`, but not `/likes/5636-icecream`.

-    If a constraint is specified for a named placeholder, this implies that the route will only match if the path both contains a corresponding part and it is of the required form.
+    For every constraint in the constraints object, there must be a corresponding named placeholder, and it must satisfy the constraint in order for the route to match.
+    For example, if you have a constraints object with three constraints: x, y, and z, then the route will match if and only if it has named parameters :x, :y, and :z and they all satisfy their respective regex.

 * **name** (String): Named routes can be used when reverse-generating paths using `Chaplin.helpers.reverse` helper:

     ```coffeescript
     match 'likes/:id', 'likes#show', name: 'like'
     Chaplin.helpers.reverse 'like', id: 581  # => likes/581